orionjs/orioncms-documentation/docs/pages.md

 {{/ each }}
 ```

 > When you call path() on a page, it will return the path to the page.
-Its important to use this, because the url might change
+It's important to use this, because the url might change.